Arpita-ba/Job_Searching_portal/README.md

 # Job_Searching_portal
-This is a job Searching Website
+#This is a job Searching Website where i used Html,css,js,jquery & figma file